CLIMATE

 PROCUREMENT

 At a Group level, we have actively engaged with our key suppliers to understand their carbon targets.
-We’ve asked our suppliers to set their own climate reduction targets aligned to SBTi (or equivalent) standards, based upon a 1.5% temperature rise warming scenario, by the end of 2028.
-Our suppliers will also be reporting their carbon footprint and the status of their climate objectives to us annually.
+We’ve also asked our suppliers to set targets for being certified as being aligned with a 1.5°C warming scenario by SBTi (or equivalent standard) by the end of 2028.
+They’ll also be reporting their carbon footprint and the status of their climate objectives to us annually.

 TRANSPORT & LOGISTICS